chirag127/Machine-Learning-Techniques/notes.md

 In summary, information gain is the difference in entropy before and after a data set is split on an attribute.
 The attribute with the highest information gain is chosen as the decision node.
 This process is repeated on each subset of the data recursively until a stopping criterion is met, such as a maximum tree depth or a minimum number of samples in a leaf node.

 ##### ID-3 Algorithm
+The ID3 algorithm starts with the original dataset and selects the attribute with the highest information gain as the root node of the decision tree.
+Information gain is a measure of the reduction in entropy (or impurity) achieved by partitioning the data based on a particular attribute.
+The attribute with the highest information gain is considered the most informative attribute, as it provides the most discriminatory power for differentiating between the classes.

+Once the root node is selected, the data is partitioned into subsets based on the value of the root attribute.
+The ID3 algorithm is then recursively applied to each subset to find the next best attribute for each partition.
+This process continues until a stopping condition is met, such as when all the data belongs to the same class or when there are no more attributes to split on.

+The ID3 algorithm is a simple and easy-to-understand algorithm for building decision trees.
+However, it has some limitations such as overfitting, bias towards attributes with more categories, and handling missing data.

+Pruning is one of the way to overcome overfitting issue, ID3 algorithm also can be improved with more advance algorithm such as C4.5 and C5.0 which handle some of its limitation.

 ID3 is a popular algorithm for constructing decision trees.
 It is an iterative algorithm that constructs a decision tree by recursively partitioning the data into subsets based on the values of the input features.
 The algorithm begins by selecting the feature that best separates the target class, and uses it as the root node of the tree.
 It then partitions the data into subsets based on the values of the selected feature, and creates child nodes for each unique value.
 This process is repeated for each child node, using a different feature at each level of the tree, until the tree is fully grown.
 The result is a decision tree that can be used to make predictions about new data by traversing the tree from the root to a leaf node, following the path determined by the values of the features at each level.